 - Countdown to Christmas: Retailers may discount specific items on specific days, while restaurants could have a seasonal deal in the weeks leading up to the holiday.

-- Dear Santa: In this campaign, advertisers can feature “letters to Santa” in a cheeky way to draw attention to certain products or services.
+- Dear Santa: In this campaign, advertisers can feature “letters to Santa” in a cheeky or endearing way to draw attention to certain products or services.

-- Treat Yourself: Not every consumer has a long shopping list; some may be looking to treat themselves.
+- Treat Yourself: Not every consumer has a long shopping list; some may be looking to gift themselves.
 Plus, the Christmas season can be stressful for many.
-Spas and other self-care services could use this promotion.
+Spas and other self-care services could use this campaign idea.

-- Christmas Giveaway: Your customers may also want to take the chance to hold Christmas giveaways that involve registering in-store or online, which could increase traffic in both areas.
+- Christmas Giveaway: Your customers may also want to hold Christmas giveaways that involve registering in-store or online, increasing traffic in both areas.

 - Christmas Donations: Another option is philanthropic; local advertisers may designate a charity to receive a portion of profits or other donations.
 The key is to make sure this isn’t boastful but simply an act of goodwill.